NVIDIA Corporation

 Landlord Dispute with Tenant:

-This benefit covers the Member where he/she is a landlord , but where the regular business or livelihood of the Member is that other than a landlord, for matters involving evictions, leases, or disputes with a residential tenant.
+This benefit covers the Member where they are a landlord, but where the regular business or livelihood of the Member is that other than a landlord, for matters involving evictions, leases, or disputes with a residential tenant.
 The service includes advice and representation if a lawsuit is filed up to the maximum shown on the Schedule of Benefits.
-This benefit does not include representation for a tenant in disputes with other tenants or for a tenant acting in his/her capacity as sublessee or sublessor.
-If a lawsuit is required in order for the landlord to recover his or her damages, then representation will be provided up to the maximum shown in the Schedule of Benefits and the Member will be responsible for paying all fees for any additional services required.
+This benefit does not include representation for a tenant in disputes with other tenants or for a tenant acting in their capacity as sublessee or sublessor.
+If a lawsuit is required in order for the landlord to recover their damages, then representation will be provided up to the maximum shown in the Schedule of Benefits and the Member will be responsible for paying all fees for any additional services required.

 Security Deposit Dispute with Tenant: